ashutoshnautiyal7/ExpenseApp/README.md

 # Expense App

-This is the expense app to trach your weekly expense designed using flutter and dart.
+This is the expense app to track your weekly expense designed using flutter and dart.